chrismeller/south-carolina-court-opinions/README.md

 How is it Organized?
 ====================
-Four files.
-Published and Unpublished for both courts.
+A file for each month, grouped into directories for each court and whether they are published or unpublished opinions.

 For each opinion you'll have the following fields:

 * id: A numeric incrementing number for opinions, and simply "ORDER" for orders.
 * title: The short title of the opinion or order.